Best Smart Lighting 2026: Hue, LIFX, Lutron & 3 More

 Do smart bulbs need a hub?

 It depends on the protocol.
-Zigbee bulbs (Philips Hue) require a hub, which yields sub-30ms response and 0x router strain.
+Zigbee bulbs (Philips Hue) require a hub, which keeps the bulbs off your Wi-Fi network entirely so they add no router strain.
 Wi-Fi bulbs (LIFX, Govee, WiZ) work without a hub but strain routers at 10+ devices.
-Matter-compatible Wi-Fi bulbs (LIFX, WiZ) can route through a Thread border router (HomePod mini, Apple TV) for mesh-style reliability without a dedicated hub.
+Matter-compatible Wi-Fi bulbs (LIFX, WiZ) can pair to Apple Home through a Matter controller (HomePod mini, Apple TV) — but they carry no Thread radio, so they still run their traffic over Wi-Fi rather than joining a low-strain Thread mesh.
 The hub pays off at 5+ bulbs; below that, hubless Wi-Fi bulbs deliver better dollar efficiency.

 Can renters install smart lighting without modifying wiring?